Discover Bonn: The Best Things to Do and See in Germany’s Historic City

 Drachenburg Castle (Schloss Drachenburg)

 This cute castle was commissioned by a wealthy capitalist who ended up never living inside it.
 Each room in the castle is lovely.
-It is also perfectly located as it’s surrounded by a nature reserve.
-From Drachenburg castle you can see the Rhine River.
-Don’t miss this if you visit Bonn it is a bit of a travel from Bonn’s city center but, it’s easy to get to.
+It is also perfectly located, as it’s surrounded by a nature reserve.
+From Drachenburg Castle, you can see the Rhine River.
+Don’t miss this if you visit Bonn.
+It is a bit of a trip from Bonn’s city centre, but it’s easy to get to.

 Hiking